 Conventional treatments are your everyday skin care products, acne products, and supplements that you don’t need a doctor’s prescription.
 These are widely available and you can buy them over the counter almost instantly, no hassle involved.
 In general, these treatments are mostly reserved for mild to medium acne.

-Medical treatments are any medicines, solutions, formulas, therapy or treatments that require a doctor’s consultation, permission, control, and oversight.
+Medical treatments are any medications, procedures (like laser resurfacing), formulas, therapy or treatments that require a doctor’s consultation, permission, control, and oversight.
 While you can buy these in most drug stores, you won’t be able to do that without a doctor’s prescription.
 Generally speaking, medical treatments are usually intended for treating medium to very severe acne, although you can find products that will be suitable for treating mild acne as well.
 If you want to learn more about medical treatments for acne, head over to our informative article on strong acne medication.

 Alternative treatments are any treatments, popular or not, that don’t fall into the two categories above.
 These are usually home remedies and DIY solutions.
 In short, treatments that are not necessarily purchasable in a ready-made product form, nor prescribed by modern medicine.
 With that being said, let’s start.

-As we mentioned above, under the moniker of conventional treatments we consider ordinary skin care products and a variety of vitamin or mineral supplements.
+As we mentioned above, under the moniker of conventional treatments we consider ordinary skin care products and a variety of vitamins or mineral supplements, such as Zinc, Selenium, and so on.
 The key criterium here is that you don’t need a doctor’s prescription for these treatments, therefore they’re ‘conventional.’
 Most of these products are widely available and you can buy them over the counter with no hassle involved.
 In general, these treatments are mostly reserved for mild to medium acne.
 Below you’ll find a list that’s further categorized into over-the-counter products and supplements.

 There are way too many products on today’s skin care market for us to enumerate here.
 But thankfully, there’s a very useful heuristic that will help you decide which are the best ones.
 Our advice is to look for products that contain the following three ingredients: